 The maximum total Millennium Scholarship award is \$10,000.
-The remaining balance is updated on the MSID screen in SIS, at the end of fall and spring.
+The remaining balance is updated on the MSID screen in SIS, at the end of Fall and Spring.
 Summer disbursements are recorded on MSID from October through December.

 Students may receive the Millennium during the eight or six (defined by their graduation year) academic years following their high school graduation date.
-If a student does not use his/her Millennium Scholarship immediately after high school, he/she will remain eligible as long as he/she meets continuation requirements and activates his/her scholarship during the eight or six year limit.
-The expiration date occurs immediately after the Spring term in the eighth or sixth year, with the exception of the class of 2000.
+If a student does not use his/her Millennium scholarship immediately after high school, he/she will remain eligible as long as he/she meets continuation requirements and activates his/her scholarship during the eight or six year limit.
+The expiration date occurs immediately after the spring term in the eighth or sixth year, with the exception of the class of 2000.

 An exception to the limitations of section 5 is made for time served on active duty as a member of the United States Armed Forces, or for participation in a charitable, religious or public service assignment or mission.
-Eligible students must complete the Application for Extension (Forms Appendix) and return it to the NSHE Administration Northern Office - Academic and Student Affairs.
+Eligible students must complete the Application for Extension (Forms Appendix) and return it to the NSHE Administration Northern Office - Academic and Student Affairs prior to the expiration date of their scholarship.
 Extensions not to exceed six years will extend to May 31 of the extension year.
-(Added 2/07; A. 4/09, 10/09, 9/13)
+(Added 2/07; A. 4/09, 10/09)